c0chenji/python-word-counter/README.md

 ---
 ## General Info
-This project is basically a word-counter with text-file as input and output.
+A simple application that takes a UTF-8 plain-text file as input and outputs:
+* Total number of words in text file
+* Ten most common words and number of occurrences for each

 ---
 ## Technologies